robotology/iit-ibm/README.md

 ```
 (You can get your ip by typing `$> ifconfig` on a shell on the machine where node is running).

-You should see something like this, askinf for permission to use your microphone (screenshot from an Android device):
+You should see a webpage like the one below, with a dialog asking for permission to use your microphone (see the screenshot below, captured from an Android smartphone):

 <img src="https://github.com/cciliber/YarpJS/blob/master/images/speech_permission.png" width="40%">

-You can then start speech recognition, both english and italian are available:
+You can then start speech recognition.
+Both english and italian are available for this example:

 <img src="https://github.com/cciliber/YarpJS/blob/master/images/speech_en.png" width="40%">
 <img src="https://github.com/cciliber/YarpJS/blob/master/images/speech_it.png" width="40%">